kovasap/draft-concept/README.md

 Perhaps you will have multiple characters that start at different locations.

-Then the game proceeds, with all characters (player-controlled, friendly, enemy, neutral) taking actions on a timeline based on a `:next-ready-time` stat attached to each character.
+Then the game proceeds, with all characters (player-controlled, friendly, enemy, neutral) using abilities on a timeline based on a `:next-ready-time` stat attached to each character.
-Taking actions on a character's turn will increase this stat based on the action, giving other characters a chance to go.
+Using abilities on a character's turn will increase this stat based on the action, giving other characters a chance to go.

 Each character has an inventory of items.